Scottish Links Golf

 A Word About Hazards

-There are only two rules for getting out of the gorse, the rough or the fairway bunkers.
-Memorize these two rules.
+There are only two rules for getting out of the gorse, the rough or a pot bunker.
+Memorize these two rules:

 Rule #1: Just get the ball back in play.

 Rule #2: If you think you can hit a great shot and get the ball on the green, see rule #1.

 Nothing can get you into more trouble at Carnoustie (or for that matter at any links course) than trying to do too much when you are in the rough or in trouble.
 There are times when the best play in a bunker is to hit it backwards rather than forward.
 (As David Duval should have done at the 17th at St. Andrews during the 2000 Open Championship.)

 If you are in trouble, don't get fancy, JUST GET THE BALL BACK IN PLAY.
 Take your bogey and be thankful it's not a snowman or worse.
 There was a young man playing in our foursome who was extremely long off the tee.
 He played to a 4 handicap but, like many teenagers, did a terrible job in managing the course.
 Wasting 3 shots in one fairway bunker trying to do too much with it, he finally hit it into deep rough and then took 3 more shots trying to hit a career shot rather than just getting it back onto the fairway.
 So upset with himself, he next fluffed his approach and ended up with an 11 on a par 4.
 His father was in the same bunker off the tee but realized it was too dangerous to try to hit it forward so he hit it out backwards.
 To his son's dismay he then hit his approach shot within 10 yards of the front of the green and chipped in for a par.